 It is easy to recite the popular mantra Om Mani Padme hum, however, while reciting it, you should be thinking of its meaning for these six syllables.
-It is said that you shouldn't go to Buddhahood outside of yourself, rather, the contents for the key achievements of this cult are within.
+It is said that you shouldn't go to Buddhahood outside of yourself, rather, the contents for the key achievements of this mantra are within.

 The six syllables are the embodiment of love and compassion and remain a powerful practice of the people of Tibetan, who double up as being Buddhism.
 Let us now find the deeper meaning of these six syllables.